FABLE-3DXRD/xrd_simulator/docs/source/raw_README.rst

 ===============================
 The preferred way to install the xrd_simulator package is via anaconda::

-   conda install -c conda-forge -c axiomel xrd_simulator
+   conda install -c axiomel xrd_simulator

 This is meant work across OS-systems and requires no prerequisites except, of course, that of `Anaconda`_ itself.